Activity Calendar Login / Register Contact Us

 Tree Maintenance: If you are planting, treating, or pruning trees and will be occupying right-of-way space for more than thirty minutes, you must submit a Temporary Encroachment Permit Application.

-Tree Removal or Root Zone Impacts Permit Application: Required when any of the proposed impacts or removals meet the following size thresholds:
+Tree Impact Permit Application: Required when any of the proposed site improvements could potentially impact a tree or trees and the tree/s meet the following size thresholds:

 • Woody shrubs: 3 inches and greater in diameter.